 Susanne lives in Chicago with her husband and twin sons and works as a producer, director and editor on independent narrative films, educational programs and long format documentaries.
-Drawn to the power of documentary story telling, Susanne worked at Kartemquin Films on a number of projects, most notably 5 Girls as Contributing Producer and Editor, on the Academy Award nominated Hoop Dreams as Post-Production Supervisor, and Co-Editor for the Emmy nominated companion piece Higher Goals.
-Her recent producing and editing credits for The Kindling Group include Do No Harm and A Doula Story, as well as Series Editor and Co-Producer for The Calling.
+Drawn to the power of documentary story telling, Susanne has worked at Kartemquin Films on a number of projects, most notably 5 Girls as Contributing Producer and Editor, on the Academy Award nominated Hoop Dreams as Post-Production Supervisor, and Co-Editor for the Emmy nominated companion piece Higher Goals.
+Her recent producing and editing credits for Kindling Group include Do No Harm and A Doula Story, as well as Series Editor and Co-Producer for The Calling.
+She is the director and editor of the Kindling Group-production, @home, a film about homelessness in America.
 Dramatic editing credits include The Rest of Your Life, (Possessed Pictures) and Prefontaine, (Hollywood Pictures).
 Susanne received a BFA in Painting from the University of Illinois-Urbana Champaign.
 She is working on a book of photographs from her years spent traveling throughout the South Pacific and Asia.

 Daniel Alpert | Executive Director | email@example.com

 Daniel Alpert, Executive Director of Kindling Group, is a producer, director and editor whose films have been nominated for Academy and national Emmy Awards, and have aired on PBS, HBO, A&E and on television and at festivals around the world.